kskels/lab-openshift-workshop/workshop/content/exercises/04-deployment-strategies.md

-This hands-on lab helps users to get familiar with [deployment strategies](https://docs.openshift.com/container-platform/4.8/applications/deployments/deployment-strategies.html).
+This section helps users to get familiar with *Kubernetes* [deployment strategies](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy).

+You can additionally explore *OpenShift DeploymentConfig* object that provides similar but different method for fine-grained management over common user applications.
+See more at [Understanding Deployment and DeploymentConfig objects](https://docs.openshift.com/container-platform/4.8/applications/deployments/what-deployments-are.html).

 ### Create a Project